When and Where Do Most Accidents Take Place?

 Motorcyclist with visible arm injury sits across from an attorney in a law office, discussing his case

-If you were recently injured in a motorcycle crash, you may be facing serious injuries and unfair assumptions.
-Insurance companies often claim that motorcyclists were speeding or weaving through traffic, even when the facts say otherwise.
+If you were recently injured in a motorcycle crash, you may be facing serious injuries and challenges in the claims process.
+Insurance companies may claim that motorcyclists were speeding or weaving through traffic, even when the facts say otherwise.

-In addition to the general steps shared earlier (such as seeking medical care, preserving documentation, and avoiding early contact with insurers), riders should take these motorcycle-specific actions:
+In addition to the general steps shared earlier (such as seeking medical care, preserving documentation, and avoiding early contact with insurers), here are suggested motorcycle-specific actions for riders:

 Motorcycle accident claims often involve more severe injuries, greater bias, and more complex liability issues.
-Working with an attorney who understands motorcycle law in California can help protect your rights and pursue the compensation you may be entitled to.
+Working with an attorney who understands motorcycle law in California can help protect your rights and pursue compensation for your injuries and losses.

 ABOUT THE AUTHOR